WebFritzi/GUI64/README.md

 ## Code
 GUI64 was developed in 6502 assembly code (close to ACME syntax) with [_C64 Studio_](https://www.georg-rottensteiner.de/files/C64StudioRelease.zip) (download link).
 To build GUI64, download the files in the "Code" folder and open C64 Studio.
 In C64 Studio, go to "File->Open->Solution or Project", and choose the *.s64 file.
 C64 Studio then opens the solution.
 The main file is GUI64.asm.

-## Work in Progress
+## Possible features in future versions
-* File browser: Copy files between SD2IEC directories and images; maybe even copying files between disks in the same drive via disk swap will be possible as well
+* Copy files between SD2IEC directories and images; maybe even copy files between disks in the same drive via disk swap will be possible as well
-* Application programming interface: program your app for GUI64
+* Scrolling by dragging
+* Selection of multiple files in file browser

 ## Thank You
 A huge THANK YOU to all the users on http://www.Forum64.de who have supported me in bringing this project to life.
 I'm truly grateful for their help.
 I would also like to thank [Bart van Leeuwen](https://github.com/bvl1999) for his support concerning the Ultimate and [rh70](https://www.forum64.de/wcf/index.php?user/20464-rh70/) from Forum64 for providing the code that grabs the time from the WIC64.